January 11th is National Milk Day. On this day in 1878, many people believe milk was first delivered to people in glass bottles.

 - Tully Farms Dairy in Dunstable, MA

-- Shaw Farm delivers to Hudson, NH, Pelham, NH and Windham, NH
+- Shaw Farm also delivers to Hudson, Pelham, and Windham, NH

-- Munroe Dairy in East Providence, RI (Also deliver to some areas in MA and CT)
+- Munroe Dairy in East Providence, RI (also delivers to some areas in MA and CT)

 - Rise n’ Shine in Charlotte, VT

-Getting your milk delivered is a great way to make a connection back to where it came from but even if you get your dairy milk from the grocery store, it’s still likely coming from a family farm in your region or even your state!
-Milk is truly a local food and remains so even as food supply chains have become longer and more complicated.
-Over 99 percent of the milk produced on New England dairy farms is bottled as fluid milk or processed into cheese, butter, ice cream, or yogurt that ends up on our local dairy aisle shelves.
+Getting your milk delivered from a nearby farm is a great way to make a connection back to where it came from, but even if you get dairy milk from a supermarket, it’s still likely coming from a family farm in your region or even your state!

-How can you tell if the gallon of milk you purchased at the grocery store was processed in New England or in your specific state?
+How can you tell if the milk you purchased at the supermarket was processed in New England, New York, or in your specific state?
 Each container of milk is identified by a 5-digit code.
+Codes are usually printed near the top of the container or on lids.
+Sometimes they’re printed right on the label.
 The code includes a 2-digit state code followed by a 3-digit processing plant code.
 Visit www.whereismymilkfrom.com and enter your code.
-The same goes for your yogurt, chocolate milk, coffee creamer, cottage cheese, ice cream and more.
+You can also find this code on other dairy products like yogurt, coffee creamer, cottage cheese, ice cream, and more.